 The Bottom Line

-Whether you work in a small office space, an ample office space, or at home, you must have an ergonomically sound place to work.
+Whether you work in a small office space, an ample office space, even in a coworking space, or at home, you must have an ergonomically sound place to work.
 Many companies are improving the areas they provide their employees, but it’s up to you to ensure you’re taking proper care of your body.
 For example, a standing desk or an ergonomic mouse are great tools, but they’re not going to help much if you have poor posture and are slumping over your desk.

 The Daily Buzz combines the pursuit of interesting and intriguing facts with the innate human desire to rank and list things.
 From stereotypical cat pictures to crazy facts about the universe, every thing is designed to help you kill time in the most efficient manner, all while giving you something to either laugh at or think about!